rafafons86/Data-Analyst/README.md

 # Data Analyst

-Master in data modeling and visualization.
+Master in data modeling, analysis and visualization.